Old School, New School: 'Maybe I should start looking for another job … '

 Doc Codger knows something is amiss with his associate.
 While nobody ever accused him of being the world’s best personnel manager, he has enough sense to realize that Dr. Greenskin’s concerns demand immediate attention.
 He tells the front office team to block off the next hour, and Dr. Greenskin follows Dr. Codger into the well-lit and cozy pharmacy.

-It’s a big improvement from the break room “dungeon” where there conversation began.
+It’s a big improvement from the break room “dungeon” where their conversation began.
 While the pharmacy is not large by any stretch, two doctor’s stools fit without a problem, the door latch works and, well, what else could you possibly ask for in a veterinary hospital meeting place?

 Their paths meet …